 Dr. Jessica A. Johnson is a lecturer in the English department at Ohio State University's Lima campus.
 Email her at smojc.jj@gmail.com.
 Follow her on X: @JjSmojc.
 To find out more about Jessica Johnson and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.

-Photo credit: George Bakos at Unsplash
+Photo credit: Unseen Histories at Unsplash

 View Comments